Neshaminy Mall: History

 In July 2020, it was announced that medical offices would take over the former Sears building.
 In March 2020, the former Macy's store was sold to SANT properties, who plans to convert the space into mixed use.
 Also, at the corner of the Macy's parking lot, a Wawa is in the planning stages to be constructed.
+There were plans to convert the former Macy's space into a Fusion Gyms fitness center.
+The plans, however, fell through as of April 2025.